CosmosDB/labs/technical_deep_dive/05-authoring_stored_procedures.md

     }
     ```

-    > This stored procedures creates a new document and uses a nested callback function to returnt he document as the body of the response.
+    > Inside the JavaScript callback, users can either handle the exception or throw an error.
+In case a callback is not provided and there is an error, the Azure Cosmos DB runtime throws an error.
+This stored procedures creates a new document and uses a nested callback function to return the document as the body of the response.

 1. Click the **Save** button at the top of the tab.